Table of Contents

 One may experience headache due to loss of water.
 Also if a person suffers dehydration due to food poisoning or chronic diarrhea, these complications may lead to headache problems as well.

 When the body loses too much water, the muscles may become stiff.
 Also as we earlier mentioned, dehydration causes weakness in body.
 Due to all these reasons, the body may experience cramps in the muscles.

 In cases of severe dehydration, a person may experience the following symptoms:

 A person with severe dehydration may experience dizziness and may also collapse and faint.
 This happens when the body loses its essential nutrients along with the water leading to acute weakness.

 Your eyes seem to have sunk and dark patches appear below the area of your eyes.
 This could be due to sleep deprivation.

 Due to dehydration, you may feel extremely tired and may not be able to carry on simple tasks.
-This also happens because of the body’s inability to consume food at such times.
-The digestive system may not co operate in such a scenario and thus you may not be able to eat too much.
+This also happens because of the body’s inability to consume food at such times. you can try these out The digestive system may not co operate in such a scenario and thus you may not be able to eat too much.
 Being completely reliable on the liquids, your body may not be supplied with sufficient nutrients to carry on basic activities.
 This condition may persist until the nutritional levels stabilize and you are able to consume some solid foods.

 Symptoms of Dehydration among Kids/Infants: